VulnerabilityHistoryProject/vhp-writing/events/weekly-ownership.md

-On the week of :nice_date:, changes were made to an OWNERS file related to the vulnerable code.
-This indicates a change in team structure.
+On the week starting :nice_date:, an `OWNERS` file changed related to the vulnerable code.

+This indicates a potential change in team structure and responsibilities.